backdrop-contrib/well_known/README.md

 5583](https://github.com/backdrop/backdrop-issues/issues/5583#issue-1200228154)"
 has made its way into your version of backdrop.

+**Note:** `htaccess/original.htaccess` is a copy of the default `.htaccess` file from backdrop version 1.21.4 which `modified.htaccess` is based on, it is only present for comparison purposes.

 ## Installation ##

 * Install this module in the usual way, see the [contributed